68.3. Free Space Map

 Within each FSM page is a binary tree, stored in an array with one byte per node.
 Each leaf node represents a heap page, or a lower level FSM page.
 In each non-leaf node, the higher of its children's values is stored.
 The maximum value in the leaf nodes is therefore stored at the root.

-See src/backend/storage/freespace/README for more details on how the FSM is structured, and how it's updated and searched.
-The pg_freespacemap module can be used to examine the information stored in free space maps.
+can be used to examine the information stored in free space maps.